 As a boxer, you likely don’t spend much time training your hamstrings, let alone working on your sprint technique (nor should you).
 For this reason, sprinting promotes a high risk of injury for adaptations you can target in much safer, more effective ways for the sport of boxing.

 Doesn’t Match The Biodynamic Structure Of The Sport

 Boxing is a sport of footwork, upper body movement, and punches.
 Sprinting is the activity of accelerating to maximum speed in a straight line.
 When I talk about the biodynamics of a sport, I’m simply referring to the movements that make up a sport.

 Yes, not everything you do in training should replicate or be similar to boxing.
-However, more often than not, training should be as close to the sport as possible especially when it comes to energy system development.
+However, more often than not, training should be as close to the sport as possible, especially regarding energy system development.

 Limited Transfer To Boxing

 If you replaced all of your alactic power-based striking sessions with sprinting or replaced all sprint-based sessions with alactic power-based striking sessions, which method do you think would transfer best to your boxing performance?